EdgeApp/edge-login-ui/packages/edge-login-ui-rn/README.md

 yarn
 ```

+## iOS build

+  Disable BITCODE in your app's build settings

 ## Android build

 You must be running Android Studio 3.0+.
 Make the following changes to the Android build files in your React Native app: